Compiled By Frank Partsch of Warren VT

 chair lift at South Basin.
 Walk down the ski runs to the South

 Basin parking area.
 Mt.
-Ellen offers the highest lift served
+Ellen offers the highest lift served skiing

-highest mountain in Vermont.
+mountain in Vermont.
 Only Mt Mansfield (4393') and Killington

 (4241') are higher.